lowrycode/table-tennis-league/README.md

 The Create Club Review and Update Club Review pages both include forms with field validation.
 The Update page is pre-populated with the user's existing review data.

-Clicking the Delete review button takes the user to a confirmation page.
+Clicking the Delete Review button takes the user to a confirmation page.

 Clicking on a Return to Clubs page button takes the user back to the section they were last viewing on the Clubs page (rather than the top of the page).